rsmp-nordic/tlc_programming/stage-based.md

 Once the target offset is reached, the controller must adjust stage durations to ensure that the actual cycle time matches the cycle time defined in the program, taking into account the transition durations.

-A program is invalid if the stages cannot be extended/shorted so that the actual cycle time matches the cycle time defined for the program.
+A program is invalid if the stages cannot be extended/shortened so that the actual cycle time matches the cycle time defined for the program.

 ## Switching Programs
 A program switch can occur only at the start of the stage defined in `switch`.

 It's allowed to switch between programs using different control strategies.
 But whether you switch to a program with the same or different control strategy, the current and target programs must have compatible signal states at the switch point.

 When a switch is requested the controller continues until the switch point, then continues from the switch point in the target program.
-When switching to a stage-based program, the progam continues from the start of the stage defined as the switch point.
+When switching to a stage-based program, the program continues from the start of the stage defined as the switch point.

 Once the program has switched, a new target offset is determined and the offset is gradually moved to the target, using the mechanism defined for the type of strategy of the target program.